EPO Publishes Updated Guidelines for Examination

-The EPO has published its yearly update to the Guidelines for Examination, which will come into force on 1 November 2019.
+The EPO has published its yearly update to the Guidelines for Examination, which will come into force on 1 November 2017.
 The updated Guidelines for Examination can be found here, with a list of the amendments made compared to the current version available here.
-In general, the changes seek to bring the Guidelines for Examination into line with current practice and recent Board of Appeal decisions.

 If you have any questions concerning the above changes, or any of the other changes to the Guidelines for Examination, please contact Chris Milton or your usual J A Kemp contact.